Amla Berry and Feminine Health

 The Ayurvedic herbals listed below are core herbal products supporting important areas of Ayurvedic wellness.
 Although Maharishi Ayurveda has many herbals that specifically target feminine health, these two core products are the place to start.

-Feminine Health: Organic Premium Amla Berry from Maharishi Ayurveda — Our Amla is prepared according to the ancient Ayurvedic texts — a 21-step process at a temperature below 90 degrees Fahrenheit to maintain the potency.
+Feminine Health: Premium Amla Berry from Maharishi Ayurveda — Our Amla is prepared according to the ancient Ayurvedic texts — a 21-step process at a temperature below 90 degrees Fahrenheit to maintain the potency.
 Gram for gram, Amla has 20 times the Vitamin C content of an orange.
 Good nutrition requires a balance of the six Ayurvedic tastes — sweet, sour, salty, pungent, bitter and astringent.
 Amla is one of just a handful of herbs that contain five of the six taste categories — all except salty.
 Such balanced nutrition means that Amla helps balance all three of the basic operating principles (doshas) of mind and body — Vata, Pitta and Kapha.

 Amla produces total health benefits.
 It helps strengthen the mind, eyes, heart, skin, and digestion; boosts cellular regeneration; and promotes a positive nitrogen balance for improved growth of muscle tissue.